List of A Song of Ice and Fire characters: Night's Watch

 The Night's Watch is a sworn brotherhood of men who patrol the Wall.
-The individual "Brothers of the Watch" (called "Crows" by the Wildlings) reject land and titles, practice celibacy, cut ties to their families, assume neutrality in politics, and never desert their assignments, on pain of death.
-Joining the Watch is still considered an honor because any man can rise through the ranks regardless of illegitimacy or criminal past, but in the first book, the Watch is severely undermanned.
-The Watch is based at Castle Black, where the Lord Commander of the Watch resides and new recruits are trained.
+The individual "brothers of the Watch" (called "Crows" by the wildlings) reject land and titles, practice celibacy, cut ties to their families, assume neutrality in realm politics, and never desert their assignments, the penalty for desertion being death.
+Joining the Watch is still considered an honor because any man can rise through its ranks regardless of illegitimacy or criminal past.
+However, in the first book, the Watch is severely undermanned.
+The Watch is based at Castle Black, where the Lord Commander of the Watch resides, and new recruits are trained.

 Jeor Mormont

-Jeor Mormont, called the Old Bear, is the Lord Commander of the Night's Watch.
-He was the Lord of Bear Island in the North but joined the Watch to pass the title to his son Jorah Mormont.
+Jeor Mormont, often called the "Old Bear", is the Lord Commander of the Night's Watch.
+He was the Lord of Bear Island in the North but joined the Watch to pass the title to his son, Jorah Mormont.
 Mormont is considered a strong, resolute leader and commands respect.
 He keeps a raven capable of speaking simple phrases as a pet.
 In A Game of Thrones, he chooses Jon Snow as his steward and potential successor.
-Soon afterwards, a wight (a dead body reanimated by the Others) attempts to kill him but Jon kills the wight.
-In gratitude, Mormont gives Jon his ancestral sword, Longclaw and changes its pommel to a wolf's head, in accordance with the House Stark sigil.
-To investigate the return of wights, the disappearance of several Rangers and rumors of a wildling army, Jeor leads an expedition beyond the Wall in A Clash of Kings, but his force is annihilated by Others and an army of wights in A Storm of Swords.
+Soon afterwards, a wight (a dead body reanimated by the Others) attempts to kill him, but Jon kills it.
+In gratitude, Mormont gives Jon his ancestral sword, Longclaw, and changes its pommel to a wolf's head in accordance with the House Stark sigil.
+To investigate the return of wights, the disappearance of several Watch rangers, and rumors of a wildling army, Jeor leads an expedition beyond the Wall in A Clash of Kings.
+His force is annihilated by Others and an army of wights in A Storm of Swords.
 He leads the survivors to Craster's Keep, where he is killed in a mutiny.

 Maester Aemon

-Aemon Targaryen is the older brother of Aegon V Targaryen, the third son of Maekar I Targaryen, and a member of the Night's Watch.
-Decades before the events of A Game of Thrones, he was sent to the Citadel in Oldtown on the orders of his grandfather Daeron II, who felt there were too many Targaryens, and became a Maester (one of an order of scholars and healers).
-He was later offered the throne of the Seven Kingdoms after the death of his father Maekar, but ceded the rule to Aegon and joined the Night's Watch.
-By the time of A Game of Thrones, he is elderly and blind, but provides guidance to the men at Castle Black, and is greatly respected within the Night's Watch.
+Aemon Targaryen is the older brother of Aegon V, the third son of Maekar I, and a member of the Night's Watch.
+Decades before the events of A Game of Thrones, he was sent to the Citadel in Oldtown on the orders of his grandfather, Daeron II, who felt there were too many Targaryens, and became a maester (one of an order of scholars and healers).
+He was later offered the throne of the Seven Kingdoms after the death of his father, Maekar, but ceded the rule to Aegon and joined the Night's Watch.
+This allowed him to survive the overthrow and purge of his family in Robert's Rebellion.
+By the time of A Game of Thrones, he is elderly and blind, but he provides guidance to the men at Castle Black and is greatly respected within the Night's Watch.
 In A Feast for Crows, Jon Snow sends him to the Citadel by sea, but Maester Aemon catches a fever during a storm and dies on the voyage between Braavos and Oldtown.